~ ARCTICPEAK ~

 http://www.mfjenterprises.com/products.php?prodid=MFJ-269

 Power!!
 It’s always necessary with a power supply to power the amateur radio station.
 Above is a selection of some of the power supplies I use.
-The most special one is the first one, who is a Mascot Model 2020.
-This power supply is very small (about the same size as those used for laptops) and gives 4,5 Ampere at 13,2 VDC.
-The Mascot Model 2020 can handle 90–264 V~ 47–63 Hz as input.
-Because of this wide input range I use the Mascot Model 2020 to power my ICOM IC-703 when I'm on travel.
-The Samlex SEC 1223 is also a switch-mode power supply.
+The Samlex SEC 1223 is a switch-mode power supply.
 The SEC 1223 is excellent for powering 100 watt rigs when travelling.
-The Watson Power Mite is also excellent for travelling, it's smaler than the Samlex SEC 1223, and it have voltage and amperemeters as well.
+The Watson Power Mite is also excellent for travelling, it's smaller than the Samlex SEC 1223, and it have voltage and ampere meters as well.
 The Velleman K7200 is a power supply that I bought as a kit and built my self, it is a great lab power supply for all radio amateurs who like to experiment with electronics.
-The Daiwa PS-30XMII is a standard power supply.
+The Daiwa PS-30XMII and Diamond GSV3000 are standard power supplies.
 I guess most radio amateurs have a similar power supply in their shack.

 Back to Arcticpeak's Radio page!